phrp720/aw-sync-suite/aw-sync-agent/README.md

 ### Filter Overview

-The `aw-sync-agent.yaml` file supports three types of filtering, which can be applied individually or mixed for advanced filtering needs:
+The `aw-sync-agent.yaml` file supports three types of data filtering and one categorization filtering, which can be applied individually or mixed for advanced filtering needs:

 1. **Plain Replace**: Replaces field values with specified new values when target conditions are met.
 2. **Regex Replace**: Performs partial or full replacements using regex patterns for flexible matching and substitution.
 3. **Drop Record**: Removes records entirely when the specified target conditions are met.
+4. **Categorize Metric**: Assigns a category to the metric based on the target conditions.

-These filtering methods can be combined in a single filter, allowing you to replace some fields while dropping others based on the same or different conditions.
+These filtering methods can be combined in a single filter(except Categorize Metric), allowing you to replace some fields while dropping others based on the same or different conditions.
 ### Filter Format

 ```yaml